sergio11/bullkeeper_app/README.md

 Parental control tool focused on the management of the digital lifestyle of children/adolescents whose objective is to identify potentially violent situations and create an ecosystem that facilitates early detection of various disorders derived from an inadequate or unreliable use of technology. information.

+## 📱 App Description:

+Welcome to BullKeeper! 🌟 I present to you a comprehensive parental control tool designed to manage your child's digital lifestyle with ease.
+My primary mission is to create a safe and nurturing digital environment for your children, identifying potential risks and enabling early detection of disorders that may arise from inappropriate or unreliable technology usage.

+## 🚀 Key Features:

+Daily Habits Control: With this app, you can effortlessly set and monitor your child's daily habits.
+Manage permitted applications throughout the day and during leisure time to ensure a healthy balance between screen time and other essential activities.

+Family Locator: Stay worry-free by tracking your child's exact location at all times.
+The Family Locator feature provides real-time updates, offering peace of mind and the ability to respond promptly in case of need.

+Social Media Comment Analysis: The app offer advanced tools to analyze your child's social media comments and content.
+Gain insights into their online interactions, helping you spot signs of violence, bullying, or emotional issues.
+Plus, we provide clear visualizations of the analysis results for informed decision-making.

+Instant Alerts and Notifications: Receive instant alerts when inappropriate or risky activity is detected.
+The app keeps you in the loop, allowing you to take timely action to protect your child.

+Customizable Settings: Tailor the app to your specific needs.
+Create personalized rules, screen time limits, and content restrictions based on each child's age and individual requirements.

+Comprehensive History and Reports: Access a complete history of your child's digital activity and generate detailed reports to assess their online behavior over time.

+The app empowers you as a parent or guardian, equipping you with the tools you need to guide your children toward responsible and safe technology use.
+Protect their emotional and physical well-being in today's ever-changing digital landscape with our market-leading parental control app.

+👨‍👩‍👧‍👦 For Peace of Mind: Your child's safety and well-being are our top priorities.
+Join us on this journey to ensure a secure and enjoyable digital experience for your entire family.

 <img width="250px" align="left" src="./screenshots/imagen_1.png" />
 <img width="250px"  src="./screenshots/imagen_2.png" />